cse110-w21-group1/cse110-w21-group1/specs/pitch/ADR-tags.md

 ## Decision

-Proposed to implement a functionality that allows the user to add events and to-do lists inside the note.
+Proposed to implement a functionality that allows the user to add events and to-do lists inside of the note.

 ## Consequences